jdanylko/Tuxboard/README.md

 **UPDATE:** Version 1.6.5 is now available on <a href="https://www.nuget.org/packages/Tuxboard.Core/" title="Go to Tuxboard.Core on NuGet.org">NuGet</a>.

-Tuxboard is a dashboard library specifically for the ASP.NET Core platform.
+Tuxboard is a lightweight, open-source dashboard library specifically for the ASP.NET Core platform.
 It was meant to be a Lego-style way to build dashboards.

 #### Technology Stack